University City–Big Bend station

-University City–Big Bend is a St. Louis MetroLink subway station.
-It serves the western portion of Washington University's main campus and the southern portion of University City, Missouri.
-Located at the intersection of Big Bend Boulevard and Forest Park Parkway, this station primarily serves passengers arriving on foot from the nearby university and surrounding neighborhoods.
+University City–Big Bend station is a light rail station on the Blue Line of the St. Louis MetroLink system.
+This subway station is located beneath the intersection of Big Bend Boulevard and Forest Park Parkway and primarily serves passengers arriving on foot from nearby universities and surrounding neighborhoods.

 The station's entrances are clad in brick that matches neighboring buildings on Washington University's campus.

 Station layout

 The station has an entrance at each corner of the intersection of Forest Park Parkway and Big Bend Boulevard, with an elevator at the northwest entrance, stairs at the southwest entrance, and ramps at the two eastern entrances.
+The station is located within the Big Bend Tunnel.